rbrt-weiler/xmc-nbi-genericnbiclient-rs/README.md

 GenericNbiClient sends a query to the GraphQL-based API provided by the Northbound Interface (NBI) of [Extreme Management Center (XMC)](https://www.extremenetworks.com/product/extreme-management-center/) and prints the raw JSON response to stdout.

+**Notice**: This project has surfaced as a proof of concept and is _not maintained_ anymore.
+If you need a production ready NBI client, please refer to [the Go version of GenericNbiClient](https://gitlab.com/rbrt-weiler/xmc-nbi-genericnbiclient-go).

 ## Branches

 This project uses two defined branches: